bixb922/crank-organ/doc-software/README.md

 In case you want to rebuild the ```bin``` files in ```crank-organ/bin```: The changes for the pared down MicroPython version are done automatically running ```/crank-organ/tools/fix_mp_romfs.py``` on the PC.
 First, MicroPython and ESP-IDF must be installed for development, see README at https://github.com/micropython/micropython/tree/master/ports/esp32.

-# 18. Backup
+# 19. Backup
 The microcontroller flash storage with the LittleFS2 file system is fairly robust.
 It is very unlikely to end up with corrupt files.

 However,
 once you configure your microcontroller and enter data in your Tunelib, you should backup relevant files.

 Go to the File Manager, navigate to the ```data``` folder and press the button labeled "Select for backup".
 (This button only appears when the data folder has been selected.)
 The files that need backup will now be checked.
 Press the "Download" button and they will be downloaded to your PC.
+There is also a "Download as tar" button to make a tarball (i.e. single file) for easier backup.

 Also you will need backup of the /tunelib/*.mid and /tunelib/*.mid.gz files.
 Instead of doing backup, it's best to have a staging folders /tunelib and a /tunelib_compressed folder somewhere on the PC and then upload the latest MIDI files from there with the [File Manager](#file-manager) to the microcontroller.

 To restore a backup: If you start with an empty ESP32S3, install the software as per installation instructions.
-Copy the MIDI files to the /tunelib folder.
-Then copy the backed up  files tunelib.json, lyrics.json and config.json to the /data folder.
+Copy the MIDI files to the /tunelib folder using the File manager.
+Then copy the backed up  configuration files (tunelib.json, lyrics.json and config.json) to the /data folder.
 Reboot.

+# 20. Troubleshooting

+If there are delays during music playback such as extraneous silences or lengthened notes, check that you only have either the "Tune list" or the "Performance" page open.
+Only these two pages (and perhaps the Home Page) are well adjusted for music playback.

+If you added tunes to the /tunelib folder of the microcontroller, and they do not appear in the tunelist, please click the "Edit Tunelib" button on the main page to have the new files and any changes to the existing files recognized.

+If you the microcontroller's browser does not respond:
+* Some browsers sometimes change the http:// prefix to https://.
+This software does not recognize https://
+* Some cell phones that are older than about 2021 do not recognize node names such as mycrankorgan.local.
+You'll have to use the IP address.
+* Make sure you have WiFi active in your cell phone.
+* Make sure the access points defined in the configuration of the microcontroller are accessible.
+* Make sure both microcontroller and cell phone are in WiFi range of the router.

+If browser response is slow, check the WiFi signal.
+Move the crank organ nearer to the router, or use the hotspot that your cell phone provides.
+The WiFi scan on the "System" page provides the signal strength as seen by the microcontroller. dBm in the range of  -70dB to -90dB are good (-90dB is best).
+Around -60dB leads to delays.

+If the browser cannot find the name of your crank organ, turn off WiFi on the cell phone and then turn on again.
+I have seen this on some versions of Android only.

-# 19. Recent changes
+# 21. Recent changes

 ## Changes from Nov 2023 to March 2024:
 * Page with history of tunes played, button to purge old records.